abenga/rust_notes/content/generics.md

 ## Performance of Code Using Generics

-There is no performance penalty for usin gGenerics in code, since rust performs monomorphization of the code at compile time, i.e. generates an instance of compiled code for each concrete type the generic code is called with.
+There is no performance penalty for usin generics in code, since rust performs monomorphization of the code at compile time, i.e. generates an instance of compiled code for each concrete type the generic code is called with.